Campania: the star of the South?

 - actual winemaking, rare varieties and early and late picked Aglianico at Contrade di Taurasi.
 Read more: Campania 6

-- Another fine lunch, a waiter’s recommendation, beautiful labels reflecting Campania’s ever-present classical past and fine wine at Di Prisco.
+- Another fine lunch, a waiter’s recommendation, beautiful labels reflecting the region’s ever-present classical past and fine wine at Di Prisco.
 Read more: Campania 7

 - the king of the Fiano grape at home at the Villa Diamante.
 Read more: Campania 8